Israel's plan to take over Gaza City stirs fears for civilians and hostages

 A major ground operation there could displace tens of thousands of people and further disrupt efforts to deliver food to the hunger-stricken territory.

+At least six Palestinians were shot dead and more than 140 were wounded on Friday at the Israeli-run Zikim Crossing in northern Gaza, where U.N. aid convoys enter, according to Dr. Mohamed Abu Selmiya, the director of Shifa Hospital, which received the dead and wounded.
+He said all six were killed by Israeli gunfire.
+There was no immediate comment from the Israeli military.

-It’s unclear how many people are still in Gaza City, the territory's largest before the war.
-Hundreds of thousands fled under evacuation orders in the opening weeks of the conflict, but many returned during a ceasefire at the start of this year.
+It’s unclear how many people are still in Gaza City.
+Hundreds of thousands fled under evacuation orders in the opening weeks of the conflict, but many returned during a ceasefire earlier this year.

 Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
-Associated Press writers Melanie Lidman in Telaviv, Israel, Danica Kirka in London, Michelle Price in Washington, Joseph Krauss in Ottawa, Ontario, Sam Mednick in Tel Aviv, Israel and Fanny Brodersen in Berlin contributed.
+Associated Press writers Melanie Lidman and Sam Mednick in Tel Aviv, Israel, Danica Kirka in London, Michelle Price in Washington, Joseph Krauss in Ottawa, Ontario, and Fanny Brodersen in Berlin contributed.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war